University Center of Belo Horizonte

 Noteworthy are the courses Medicine (one of the busiest of Minas Gerais), Law, Education, International Relations, Accounting, Ecology and Journalism, which has among its graduates many of the journalists working in the media mineira.
-Aiming to integrate teaching, research and extension, the institution maintains the TV UniBH (present on Brazilian cable TV), which operates since 1998 showing a varied program that includes the knowledge produced by the University Center.
+Aiming to integrate teaching, research and extension, the institution maintains the TV UniBH (present on Brazilian cable TV), which has operated since 1998 showing a varied program that includes the knowledge produced by the University Center.